How to Buy a Home If You Don't Qualify For a Mortgage

 Those interested can contribute the funds by using their credit or debit card.

-If they are approved, they can build and promote a campaign, making them get closer to funding their down payment.
+If approved, they can build and promote a campaign, making them closer to funding their down payment.

 Feather the Nest

-The company is like a gift registry and allows for donations to be sent directly to a linked bank account.
+The company is like a gift registry, allowing donations to be sent directly to a linked bank account.

-Ideal for newlyweds and engaged couples, you can thus link the site to a website you create to get friends, family, and wedding attendees to assist you with a monetary gift to fund your down payment rather than them buying you a gift.
+Ideal for newlyweds and engaged couples, you can thus link the site to a website you create to get friends, family, and wedding attendees to assist you with a monetary gift to fund your down payment rather than them buying you an advantage.

-Since the money is considered as a gift, your lender won’t think the funds are derived from a home or personal loan.
+Since the money is a gift, your lender won’t think the funds are derived from a home or personal loan.

 We’ve seen the benefits, but crowdfunding platforms also have downsides.